RVN91/MicroMorph/README.md

 ![](microMorph.gif)

-## Fibers and Numbers (FAN)
+## Purpose

-FAN calculates the shape morphology and size of objects from the particle map provided by sIMPle (https://simple-plastics.eu/).
-It provides a graphical interface to inspect particles and their respective shape characteristics.
+MicroMorph is originally intended to analyze the shape morphology and calculate the size of objects from the particle map provided by sIMPle (https://simple-plastics.eu/).
+However, its capabilities has been extended to include "binary" images, such as binarized images from [ImageJ](https://imagej.net/ij/).
+MicroMorph provides a graphical interface to inspect particles and their respective shape characteristics.
 The program calculates the following size and shape descriptors:

 Size:
 * Area, perimeter, minor dimension, major dimension, perimeter, and maximum and minimum Feret diameter